Speeding to Relief: Cluster and Rush Allergy Shots

 For Rush: Take the first dose of medications with dinner the day before your appointment.
 Take the second dose 2 hours before your appointment.
 Take the last dose before your 1st weekly visit after the rush appointment.

-We recommend you wear short sleeves to your appointment, so your arm is easily accessible.
+We recommend you wear short sleeves to your appointments so your arm is easily accessible.
 Once you arrive, be sure to pick a cozy spot in our waiting room since you will be at our office for a few hours.
 Some of our offices have a designated area for cluster and rush patients.
 Once you start your session, it’s important to stay and finish it, so be sure to come prepared with anything you might need!
 Check the list below for our recommendations on what to bring.

 What to bring to cluster & rush allergy shot graphics